kondo-y/differentiable-tau-propagation/README.md

 * Subject-level parameter inference scripts
 * Full training / optimization pipeline used in the paper

-Some of these components will be released upon publication, subject to data sharing policies.
+Additional components may be released in future versions, subject to data-sharing agreements and institutional policies.

 ---